-Nicolas Jaar is a Chilean composer and recording artist based in New York.
-He’s released critically acclaimed works such as Space is Only Noise (2011) and Pomegranates (2015).
+Nicolas Jaar is a Chilean-American composer and recording artist based in New York.

 A prolific talent, Jaar first captured attention when he was still a teenager, as one of the most exciting acts in New Yorks underground dance scene in the late 2000s.
-In January 2011 he released his debut album, Space Is Only Noise, in January 2011 to critical acclaim, receiving a score of 8.4 and the title of Best New Music from Pitchfork and four stars from the Guardian.
+In January 2011 he released his debut album, Space Is Only Noise to critical acclaim, receiving a score of 8.4 and the title of Best New Music from Pitchfork and four stars from the Guardian.
 It was ranked #1 album of the year by Resident Advisor, Mixmag, and Crack Magazine.
 Jaar toured the album with his future bandmate Dave Harrington (later of Darkside) and Will Epstein, and was later voted #1 Live Act on Resident Advisor for the three years he toured the record.

 In 2018, he released an album under the alias A.A.L.
 (Against All Logic) called 2012–2017, described by Pitchfork as one of the best albums of the year.
 In 2020, he released another album under the same alias entitled “2017 – 2019”.

-In 2018, The Weeknd sampled Jaar’s 2016 track Killing Time was sampled by The Weeknd on his 2018 hit track Call Out My Name.
+Jaar’s track Killing Time was sampled by The Weeknd on his 2018 hit track Call Out My Name.

 2020 was a busy year for Jaar, who released two albums, Cenizas and Telas, both of which received accolades from critics.
 In 2023, he released Intiha, a collaboration with Pakistani-American artist Ali Sethi which splices bits of Telas into inky soundscapes that twist around Sethi’s largely improvised riffs on Urdu poetry.